Article Types

 Brief Communications are short manuscripts that have important and generally preliminary data on a specific issue.

-Case Reports will be considered for publication only if of particular interest and if accompanied by a Review of the literature on the specific topic covered in the manuscript.
+Case Reports will be considered for publication only if of particular interest and if they are accompanied by a Review of the literature on the specific topic covered in the manuscript.
 In particular, we consider for publication Case Reports reporting unusual clinical conditions, unreported diseases, rare side effects of therapy, and so on.
 The abstract should be no longer than 300 words and should highlight all your key points concisely.
 It should be structured as follows: INTRODUCTION or BACKGROUND; CASE REPORT or CASE PRESENTATION; CONCLUSIONS.
 Case Reports have to include a final section for informed consent.
 Permission or written consent should be obtained to draft the manuscript.
-The consent can be obtained by the patient or parents in case the patient is a minor.
+The consent form can be obtained from the patient or parents if the patient is a minor.

 Clinical Protocols describe protocols referring to proposed or ongoing trials that have not completed participant recruitment at the time of submission.

 Clinical Trials are articles related to phase 2/3 trials that have completed participant recruitment and data analysis at the time of submission.
+All clinical trials submitted to JOINTS must be registered in accordance with the ICMJE recommendation.
 In such articles, authors must indicate the specific number or code referring to trial registration (e.g., ClinicalTrials.gov Identifier) and approval by the local Ethics Committees.

 Conference proceedings consist of a collection of abstracts and/or posters that were presented at an association’s conference.
 These articles provide opportunities for researchers to present their research and gain insights from other researchers and colleagues in their field.